 Leases: the biggest remaining difference

 This difference affects financial ratios.
 Debt-to-equity ratios increase.
 Return on assets decreases.
 Clients that are close to bank covenant thresholds should understand which framework their covenants reference.
 If the covenant references “IFRS” without specifying which framework, the bank may interpret that as full IFRS.
-The financial ratio calculator can model both scenarios to test the impact.
+The financial ratio calculator on ciferi.com can model both scenarios to test the impact.

 Financial instruments: partial alignment with IFRS 9